 When students complete Beginner Python, they will be able to:

-- Use simple data structures to model real-world data in their programs to solve real-world problems.
+- Use simple data structures (like lists and dictionaries) to model data relationships in their programs and solve real-world problems.

 - Work with user input to build interactive, practical applications and simple text-based games.

 No prerequisites for this course.
 Beginners with no experience are welcome.

 - 1. Introduction to Python Programming

 In the first lesson of this course, students learn a few fundamentals of programming (basic data types, variables, printing text) through a project used to introduce themselves to their classmates.
 In addition to programming, students receive a brief orientation to the CWHQ curriculum and platform.